NotH4xor/Bahasf/README.md

 loadstring(game:HttpGet('https://raw.githubusercontent.com/EdgeIY/infiniteyield/master/source'))()
 ```

-# Add this to your AutorRun Folder and Antikick seperate
+# Add this to your AutoRun Folder and Antikick seperate
 ```
 -- Add a 1-second delay before executing the script wait(1)